PF

 Instructions

-1. 1Heat the oil in a Dutch oven or large soup pot over medium heat.
-Add the onion, sweet potato, red and green bell peppers, and garlic.
-Sauté for 5 to 7 minutes, until soft.
+1. 1Heat the olive oil in a large Dutch oven or soup pot over medium heat.
+Add the onion, sweet potato, bell peppers, and fresh garlic.
+Sauté for 5–7 minutes over medium heat, stirring occasionally, until the vegetables are softened.

-4. 4Add the beans, pumpkin, tomato sauce, diced tomatoes in their juices, and 1 cup chicken broth (or water).
-Bring to a gentle simmer.
+4. 4Stir in the pinto beans, pumpkin puree, tomato sauce, diced tomatoes with their juices, and chicken broth.
+Bring to a gentle simmer over medium-high heat.

-5. 5Let simmer, uncovered, until the chili thickens further, about 30 minutes, stirring every so often so that the chili does not stick to the bottom.
-If the chili becomes too thick, add additional broth or water to reach your desired consistency.
+5. 5Reduce heat to medium-low and simmer uncovered for 30 minutes, stirring every 5–10 minutes to prevent sticking on the bottom.
+The chili should thicken noticeably; if it becomes too thick, add more broth or water to reach your desired consistency.

 Nutrition — Per Serving